- Doctors & Departments

 - Research & Innovation

-Bowel Management Week is an intensive six-day outpatient program in which parents and children learn the techniques necessary to be clean and continent.
-For the vast majority of patients, we can improve the function of the colon by "training" it to empty at a specific time.
-Bowel Management Week is held every month and is a six-day outpatient treatment.
+Bowel Management Week is an intensive six-day outpatient bowel management program in which parents and children learn the techniques necessary to help prevent stool accidents.
+Bowel Management Week is held every month.

-You will attend a brief informational session about bowel management.
-From there, your child will undergo diagnostic studies that will be predetermined by the team.
-You will consult with a pediatric surgeon, and your child will be given an initial enema or laxative regimen.
 Typically, the first day is the longest day of the week.
-You can expect to spend approximately six hours at the hospital on the first day.
-The remaining visits are much shorter, requiring approximately two hours at the hospital.
+You can expect to spend about six hours at the hospital on the first day.
+The remaining visits are much shorter, lasting about one hour.

-The multidisciplinary treatment team includes caregivers from a number of departments at Children's Hospital Colorado, including pediatric surgery, urology, gastrointestinal medicine, radiology, gynecology, neurosurgery, nursing, nutrition and social services.
+Our bowel management program has a 95% success rate for children with fecal incontinence who participate in our program.
+Our multidisciplinary care team includes caregivers from several departments at Children's Colorado, including pediatric surgery, urology, gastrointestinal medicine, psychologist, radiology, gynecology, neurosurgery, nursing, nutrition, child life and social services.

-The first step is for your child to see a pediatric surgeon at the International Center for Colorectal and Urogenital Care.
+The first step is for your child to see a pediatric surgeon in the International Center for Colorectal and Urogenital Care.
 At this visit, our team will determine if your child is a candidate for Bowel Management Week.
-Once it is determined that Bowel Management Week is the next step, a member of our team will contact you to help you prepare for the week.
+If we determine that Bowel Management Week is the next step for your child, we will contact you to help you prepare for the week.